 If you’ve broken down on the side of the road, a breakdown van would come and fix your vehicle, or tow you to a local garage.
 This is usually the most basic level of cover.

 There may be limits to this level of cover.
-For example, if you break down within a certain distance from your home address, you may not be covered for roadside assistance.
+For example, if you break down within a certain distance from your home address, you may not be covered for roadside or breakdown assistance.

 Home cover, or home start, will include roadside assistance, but will also cover you if you can’t get your vehicle started at, or close, to home.